dmolin/techtest-books/README.md

 - Express server with open API (open the browser and just hit http://localhost:8080/api/category/all as an example)
 - basic responsive interface (I didn't spend too much on this)
 - definitely NOT production ready :p

-#### Note on the gender filter ####

-You'll notice that the gender filter is NOT available when browing the "all books" meta-category.
-This is due to a limitation in TingoDB. with a list of 1M books TingoDB gets horribly stuck when trying to filter on the author gender

 ### How to run this project ###